AlaaElattar/chat-system/README.md

 ### Features
+- <b> Application Creation:</b> Users can create many apps each one with its chats and messages.
+Each Application is identified by unique token.

 - <b>Chat Creation:</b>  Within each application, users can create multiple chats.
 Each chat has unique id identifies it.